JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 [//]: # (title: Hierarchical project structure)

-Multiplatform projects support hierarchical source set structures.
+Kotlin Multiplatform projects support hierarchical source set structures.
 This means you can arrange a hierarchy of intermediate source sets for sharing the common code among some, but not all, [supported targets](multiplatform-dsl-reference.md#targets).
 Using intermediate source sets helps you to:

 * Provide a specific API for some targets.
 For example, a library can add native-specific APIs in an intermediate source set for Kotlin/Native targets but not for Kotlin/JVM ones.
 * Consume a specific API for some targets.
-For example, to benefit from a rich API that the Kotlin Multiplatform library provides for some targets that form an intermediate source set.
+For example, you can benefit from a rich API that the Kotlin Multiplatform library provides for some targets that form an intermediate source set.
 * Use platform-dependent libraries in your project.
-For example, you can access to iOS-specific dependencies from the intermediate iOS source set.
+For example, you can access iOS-specific dependencies from the intermediate iOS source set.

 The Kotlin toolchain ensures that each source set has access only to the API that is available for all targets to which